fagan2888/cs_205_project/README.md

 ```

 The scripts to make the videos are in the `src` folders.
 To make the video
-* Download the results from the spark steps to the local directories.
+* Download the results from the spark steps to a local directory.
 * Modify `make_movie_tng100_2.py` to read from the correct files
 * Run `compile.sh` to compile the c file
 * Run `python3 make_movie_tng100_2.py`

 ### Speedup and Scaling

-For speed-up and performance testing, we use a test dataset which is about % data of TNG100-2 subbox1, which is about 8GB.
+For speed-up and performance testing, we use a test dataset which is about 1% data of TNG100-2 subbox1, and is about 8GB.
 Since our application contains 2 phase, one for collecting gas particles' information using Spark and one for movie making in OpenMP, we did 2 performance testing.
 We calculate the speed-up and the result is showed below:

 ![Performance with strong and weak scaling](./images/image5.jpg)

-#### Comments
 For OpenMP, since our code is parallelized to the loop level to be able to work with each snapshot independently, and this explains the curve of the weak scaling graph.

 For strong scaling:
-* OpenMP: we detects that the performance decreases a after we use more than 12 threads, which is a bit surprising since the machine being tested on have 16 CPU with 8 core/CPU.
+* OpenMP: we detects that the performance starts to decrease after we use more than 12 threads, which is a bit surprising since the machine being tested on have 16 CPU with 8 core/CPU.
 We think that the synchronization and communication overhead starts becoming a bottleneck and it overshadows the effect of parallelization.
-* Spark: the performance after 8 executors is negligient, in the final iteration of the dataset, we decided to use 10 executors on a 6 machine-cluster.
+* Spark: the performance increase after 8 executors is negligient, in the final iteration, we decided to use 10 executors on a 6 machine-cluster to analyze the entire dataset.

 ### Overheads

 * I/O overhead: we have a massive amount of data splitting each snapshot into multiple files.
-This issue was addressed by uploading low-resolution snapshots into AWS S3 buckets.
+This issue was addressed by uploading medium-resolution snapshots into AWS S3 buckets.
 * Communication overhead: introduced through the mapping of gas cells to particleIDs.
 We were able to mitigate this overhead through parallel processing in Spark.
 * Synchronization overhead: mostly in the post-processing phase.
 This was resolved with shared-memory computing with OpenMP.